 Here's a pricing comparison of the main tiers:

-For energy startups and smaller project developers running fundraising processes or early-stage due diligence, the $0-$200/month range covers everything you need.
+For energy companies and smaller project developers running lighter deal processes or early-stage due diligence, the $0-$200/month range covers everything you need.
 For large energy M&A with multiple bidder groups and complex regulatory requirements, enterprise platforms become worth the cost.

 If you're unsure where you fall, start with a flat-rate platform.
 You can always scale up if the deal demands it.